"I HAVE A RIGHT TO VOTE"

 Whether it's early voting, voting by mail, or on Election Day, explore your options for healthy voting!

 Lauded by D.C.
 Metro Theatre Arts as “Electrifying.
-Awakening. …Exquisitely bold and utterly holy,” STIRRING is one of the first works to be developed through The Kennedy Center’s 2019 Social Impact Arts Residency.
-It was workshopped at The Kennedy Center in the fall of last year.
+Awakening. …Exquisitely bold and utterly holy,” STIRRING was workshopped at the Kennedy Center in the fall of 2019, becoming one of the first works to be developed at the Kennedy Center REACH through the Center's Social Practice Residency.

 PICTURED: The national touring company of STIRRING during their February 2020 performance at Vanderbilt University's Langford Auditorium, Nashville, TN | PHOTO CREDIT: Quentin Cox, courtesy of Vanderbilt University